syncfusion-content/blazor-docs/blazor/diagram-component/tools.md

 ## Connectors

-To draw connectors, set that connector to the diagram's `DrawingObject` property and use the `InteractionController` property to activate the drawing tool.
-The following code example illustrates how to draw a straight line connector.
+To draw connectors, set the connector to the diagram's `DrawingObject` property and use the `InteractionController` property to activate the drawing tool.
+The following code example illustrates how to draw a straight line connector using.

 ```cshtml
 @using Syncfusion.Blazor.Diagram